SouthbankSoftware/proofable/README.md

 ./provenx-cli create trie path/to/the/data

 # create a trie for a path in a custom trie location
-./provenx-cli create trie path/to/the/data -o path/to/output/the/trie.pxt
+./provenx-cli create trie path/to/the/data -t path/to/output/the/trie.pxt

+# create a trie for a path including metadata
+./provenx-cli create trie path/to/the/data --include-metadata

 # verify a trie for a path
 ./provenx-cli verify trie path/to/the/data